aedcodes/aed-hr-website/content/working-together.md

 - Practice direct and kind communication
 - Prioritize the needs of the most marginalized person impacted by our work
-- Making space to hear multiple perspectives in every situation
+- Make space to hear multiple perspectives in every situation
 - Always ask the hard questions - even if there are no obvious answers
 - Get uncomfortable by challenging existing perspectives, especially those influenced by positions of privilege